 8. Do something selfless for another woman.
 It could be as small as letting someone who’s juggling her kids on top of too many groceries at the supermarket cut in front of you at checkout.

-9. Use social media for good: post and Tweet about positive female figures and why women’s equality matters to you.
+9. Use social media for good: Post about positive female figures and why women’s equality matters to you.

 10. Have a party to celebrate the women you appreciate.